 One of the desired outcomes of this exercise is to improve enrolment while working with the Glendon community.
 In that spirit, the repositioning of Glendon will undoubtedly require doing certain things differently and will draw on the existing skills and expertise found in the Glendon community.

 With a relatively small and integrated campus community, Glendon is well positioned to propose a new, more enticing experience to future students.
 In fact, teaching and support staff have already been engaged in this process to create new program options and specializations, such as the Glendon BA, the Certificate in Creative Writing Across Contexts, and the Cognitive Neuropsychology stream.
 Additional strategic actions are needed to enhance Glendon’s attractiveness.

-Nous Group have been engaged as consultants during the repositioning exercise.
-Their role has been to provide support and market intelligence, providing an analysis of global competitors in the higher education landscape.
-They have assembled data provided by York University’s Office of Institutional Planning and Analysis, as well as other publicly available data (e.g. Statistics Canada), and led research activities with students.
-They do not have any decision-making authority, as this is guided by the University’s governance approvals process.
+Nous Group was engaged to consult on the repositioning exercise during an earlier phase of the project that ended in March, 2022.
+Their role has been limited to providing support and market intelligence, as well as an analysis of global competitors in the higher education landscape.
+They assembled data provided by York University’s Office of Institutional Planning and Analysis, as well as other publicly available data (e.g. Statistics Canada), and led research activities with students.
+They do not have any decision-making authority and all decision-making will follow the usual internal channels including Senate, as appropriate.

 Principal Fiola has considered the data available from all sources, as well as proposals and options stemming from discussions with the Advisory Committee and the Glendon community.
 He is now taking a set of recommendations to the Glendon community and beyond, in the spirit of collegial governance and meaningful community consultation.
 Once these consultations are complete and the input has been incorporated, York University’s governing bodies will have the opportunity to review the proposed recommendations.